bkidist435/Cloud-Server-ICT171/README.md

 - Unit: ICT171

 Project Overview
-This project is a simple cloud-hosted blog website titled **Grace and Light**, built as part of the ICT171 Cloud Server assessment.
-It is designed to serve as a personal spiritual and creative space with long-term potential to expand into a full website with resources and digital downloads.
+This project is a basic blog website hosted in the cloud named Grace and Light created for the ICT171 Cloud Server assessment.
+It is intended as a long-term personal space for spirituality and creativity, with the potential to develop into a full website with resources and digital downloads.

 The website is hosted on an Amazon EC2 Ubuntu server, running Apache2, with WordPress installed and linked to a real domain.